Effective rosacea treatment is a team effort between you and your doctor

 Customizing treatment for complex problems

 The symptoms, triggers, and severity of rosacea vary considerably from one person to the next.
 What works well for someone else may not work at all for you.
 Therefore, the first step in taking control of the condition is seeing a qualified dermatologist.
-Dr. Jeanine Downie of image Dermatology® has extensive experience successfully treating rosacea.
+Dr. Jeanine Downie of image Dermatology ® P.C. has extensive experience successfully treating rosacea.
 She will work with you to develop a customized program, combining medical treatment and trigger avoidance.
 The key to success is cooperation between you and your dermatologist.

 Rosacea typically has highly active periods, known as flares, when symptoms accelerate.
 Between flares, some or all of your symptoms may disappear.
 Because the effects of rosacea come and go, it is important to tell your doctor about any symptoms that are not visible at the time of your appointment.
 If your rosacea is active at the time of your initial visit, the first step will be to bring it under control.